 It also often has at least a 40-watt solar panel, thermostat, and a 12-volt fan.
 To get the best results, consider investing in a solar attic fan with double the output.

-For smooth-sailing do-it-yourself solar attic fan installation, follow the wiring diagram that is often printed on the panels’ bottom part.
+For smooth-sailing do-it-yourself solar attic fan installation, follow the wiring diagram often printed on the panels’ bottom part.

-In your solar attic fan kit, you will find a water-tight connector to the outer junction or terminal box to prevent moisture from seeping through the gaps.
+You will find a water-tight connector in your solar attic fan kit to the outer junction or terminal box to prevent moisture from seeping through the gaps.
 Next, strip the gauge wire and then thread it through the opening of the junction box.